 This article was posted on Friday, February 13th, 2009 at 3:50 pm and is filed under Arabic, Countries & Cultures, Egypt, English, Holidays Around the World, Languages, Mama Lisa, Morocco, Tunisia.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Modern Arabic Transliteration”